Skip to content

 Web terminal

 A full bash shell on your VM, reachable from the browser.
-JWT-gated, 15-minute tokens, no SSH keys to manage.
+Token-authenticated, auto-refreshed, no SSH keys or passwords to manage.

 What it's for